getludic/ludic/docs/web-framework.md

         )
 ```

-The benefit of this approach is that you can create components which generate the URL path for other component based endpoints with the `url_for` method.
+The benefit of this approach is that you can create components that generate the URL path for other component-based endpoints with the `url_for` method.
 More about that in the next section.

 ### Reverse URL Lookups